mtvillwock/mattvillwock.com/content/blog/greedy-algorithms/index.md

 that might be incredibly efficient if everything goes well.

 In a way, it reminds me of how the Houston Rockets play basketball.
-Could they feasible have James Harden shoot a 3-pointer constantly and have it turn out well?
+Could they theoretically have James Harden shoot 3-pointers every time they have possession and have it turn out well?

 Sure, maybe.

 But there are edge cases, like when really good defenders guard him.

 >Nobody can defend his step back 3 though... ;)